top of page

 ree

-It’s not just a “don’t wee yourself” muscle, it's a whole system, and when it’s not working well, it lets you know.
+It’s not just a “don’t wee yourself” muscle; it's a whole system.
+When it’s not working well, it lets you know.

 Why Pelvic Floor Issues Happen